 The NSW Information and Privacy Commission undertakes the privacy functions conferred by the Privacy and Personal Information Protection Act 1998 (NSW) and Health Records and Information Privacy Act 2002 (NSW).

-South Australia has issued an administrative instruction requiring its government agencies to generally comply with a set of Information Privacy Principles and has established a privacy committee.
+South Australia has issued an administrative instruction requiring its government agencies to generally comply with a set of Information Privacy Principles and has established a South Australian privacy committee to handle privacy complaints.

 The Tasmanian Ombudsman may receive and investigate complaints in relation to the Personal Information and Protection Act 2004 (Tas).
-This legislation applies to the public and local government sectors and the University of Tasmania.
+This legislation covers the Tasmanian public sector including the University of Tasmania.

-The Office of the Victorian Privacy Commissioner is an independent statutory office created by the Information Privacy Act 2000 (Vic).
-This legislation covers the handling of all personal information, other than health information, in the public sector in Victoria.
+The Victorian Commissioner for Privacy and Data Protection is an independent statutory officer established by the Privacy and Data Protection Act 2014 (Vic) (which commenced on 17 September 2014).
+This legislation covers the handling of all personal information, other than health information, as well as covering protective data security, in the public sector in Victoria.